Volcano (1997 film): Plot

 In downtown Los Angeles, an earthquake strikes.
-Mike Roark, the new director of the city's Office of Emergency Management, insists on coming to work to help out with the crisis even though he has been on vacation with his daughter Kelly.
-His associate Emmit Reese notes that the quake caused no major damage, but seven utility workers are later burned to death in a storm drain at MacArthur Park.

-As a precaution, Mike tries to halt the subway lines near the location of the earthquake.
-MTA Chairman Stan Olber opposes, believing that there is no threat to the trains.
-Seismologist Dr. Amy Barnes believes that a volcano may be forming beneath the city; however, she has insufficient evidence to make Mike take action.
+Mike Roark, the new director of the city's Office of Emergency Management, insists on coming to work to help with the crisis even though he has been on vacation with his daughter, Kelly.
+His associate Emmit Reese notes that the quake caused no major damage, but 7 utility workers are later burned to death in a storm drain at MacArthur Park.
+As a precaution, Mike tries to halt the subway lines near the location of the earthquake, though MTA Chairman Stan Olber believes that there is no threat to the trains.
+Seismologist Amy Barnes believes that a volcano may be forming beneath the city as the earthquake opens a fissure in the fault line, but she has insufficient evidence to make Mike take action.

-The next morning, Amy and her assistant Rachel venture in the storm sewer to investigate.
-While they take samples, another earthquake strikes the Los Angeles area, but this time is more stronger and violent.
-Rachel falls into a crack that is later engulfed by a rush of hot gases, being suffocating down under to death.
-A subway train gets hit by a falling debris underground and crashes, and a power outage occurs across the whole area.
-Later, in the La Brea Tar Pits, a steam burst erupted from manholes which causes massive accidents and when suddenly volcanic smoke and ash billow out, followed by lava bombs that devastates several buildings which ignite fires and explosions, traffic lights, and cause a fire truck to flip onto its side.

-As Mike helps injured firefighters out of the area, a newly-formed underground volcano erupts from the tar pits and lava begins to flow down Wilshire Boulevard.
-The lava incinerates everything in its path and kills two firefighters in a sided fire truck.
-The Roarks become separated, as Kelly is injured when a lava bomb burns her leg badly.
+The next day, Amy and her assistant Rachel venture into the storm sewer to investigate.
+While they take samples, the San Andreas Fault unleashes a strong earthquake that strikes the city.
+Rachel falls into a crack and is killed by a rush of hot gases.
+A subway train derails from falling debris, and a power outage occurs across the entire city.
+Later, a small cinder cone volcano erupts from the La Brea Tar Pits.
+As Mike helps injured firefighters out of the area, lava begins to flow down Wilshire Boulevard.
+It incinerates everything in its path and kills two firefighters in an overturned fire truck.
+The Roarks become separated, as Kelly is injured when a lava bomb burns her leg and is taken to Cedars-Sinai Medical Center along with other patients.

-In the Red Line metro tunnel, the passengers in a crashed subway train are rendered unconscious by severe heat and toxic gases, whilst the driver was unable to open the doors.
-Meanwhile, Stan leads his team through the tunnel to the crashed train to search for survivors.
-They manage to save everyone, and Stan finds the unconscious train driver just as lava reaches the train and begins to flow underneath it.
-With the train disintegrating, Stan chooses to sacrifice himself to save the driver and jumps into the lava to be able to throw him to safety.
-After throwing the driver to the team and saving his life, Stan is consumed and died from the lava.
+Meanwhile, Stan leads his team through the tunnel to the derailed train to search for survivors.
+While they save everyone aboard, Stan rescues the driver just as lava reaches the train, causing it to disintegrate.
+Stan sacrifices his life by jumping into the lava flow to throw the driver to safety.